Make Believe (Weezer album): Background and recording

-As the band was working on the album, a deal was struck to have "My Best Friend" be included in the film Shrek 2, but this deal was scrapped when the makers of the film didn't think it fit to the timings of the visuals.
+As the band was working on the album, a deal was struck to have "My Best Friend" be included in the film Shrek 2, but this deal was scrapped because the makers of the film didn't think it fit to the timings of the visuals.
 The Counting Crows song "Accidentally in Love" took the place of "My Best Friend."

 Hundreds of songs were demoed during the three-year period of making the album.
 Despite the abundance of releasable material, this album did not feature any B-side releases.
 Of the notable unreleased material, partial rough versions of "You're the One" and "Love Is the Answer" can be heard on the "Making of Make Believe" special feature on the disc's Enhanced CD feature.
 A cover of Toni Braxton's "Un-Break My Heart" was in consideration for the album and later for a soundtrack, although it would only see release five years later on the Death to False Metal album.
 Six other Make Believe era outtakes, including three which were contenders for the final album, would also see release on Death to False Metal.

 While deciding on the name of the album, one of the title suggestions given by Patrick Wilson was One Thousand Soviet Children Marching Towards the Sun.
 Another suggestion was Either Way I'm Fine, something Cuomo often said during the sessions when discussing changing elements of a song or sound.